Screening

 eligibility for these patients.

-- - DISEASE STATUS: Patients must have either measurable or evaluable disease.
+- - DISEASE STATUS: Patients must have evaluable disease within the central nervous

 - - AGE: